yugabyte/yugabyte-db/docs/content/v1.3/quick-start/binary/create-local-cluster.md

 ### 3.1 Overview and Master status

 Node 1's master Admin UI home page shows that we have a cluster (aka a Universe) with `Replication Factor` of 1 and `Num Nodes (TServers)` as 1.
 The `Num User Tables` is 0 since there are no user tables created yet.
-Yugabyte DB version number is also shown for your reference.
+YugabyteDB version number is also shown for your reference.

 ![master-home](/images/admin/master-home-binary-rf1.png)